How to Create a Shipping Label (2026): 5 Easy Steps

 A small error can cause a big headache.
 Watch out for these common mistakes:

-- Wrong Weight or Dimensions: Underestimating the weight can result in carrier surcharges.
+• Wrong Weight or Dimensions: Underestimating the weight can result in carrier surcharges.
+According to UPS’s billing adjustment policy, packages audited at a higher weight will be re billed automatically, often with an additional fee.

 Find the Best Rates for Your Next Shipment

-Knowing how to create a shipping label is the first step, but saving money is just as important.
+Knowing how to create a shipping label is the first step, but saving money matters just as much.
 By creating labels online instead of at the post office, you automatically get access to discounted commercial rates.
 The key is to always compare those rates to find the absolute best deal for every package you send.

 Ready to find the cheapest way to ship?
-Compare carrier rates for free on our site and see how much you can save.
+Compare carrier rates for free and see how much you can save.

 Frequently Asked Questions (FAQ)